Project type: Land Use and Forestry

-The Coop support programme for agroforestry supports agricultural Bio Suisse or Miini Region businesses in the planting of trees on areas in agricultural use.
+The Coop support programme for agroforestry supports agricultural Bio Suisse or Miini Region businesses in the planting and caring of trees on areas in agricultural use.
 The focus here is on wild fruit trees and trees that can be used for domestic timber production – trees, in fact, that are rarely planted these days.
 Anyone who is interested can register for this climate protection programme now.

-Agroforestry refers to the planting of trees on areas in agricultural use.
-This form of dual use offers numerous advantages for the environment: Trees absorb carbon from the atmosphere and thus act as CO2 stores.
+Agroforestry refers to the planting and caring of trees on areas in agricultural use.
+This form of dual use offers numerous advantages for the environment: Trees absorb carbon from the atmosphere and thus act as CO₂ stores.
 They offer habitats for animals and thus increase biodiversity, which strengthens the natural resilience of the cultivation area.
 They also protect fields from ground erosion and reduce discharge of nutrients and pesticides into groundwater and surface water.

 Agroforestry was common in Switzerland over centuries and characterized the landscape in many places.
 It serves primarily for fruit production, which is nurtured this way alongside cattle-rearing, arable farming and vegetable production.
 Since the 1950s, however, the number of trees in agricultural areas has fallen dramatically.
 Due to financial strains and cultivation techniques, more and more farms shifted away from agroforestry.
 Since the 1990s, farmers have been able to apply for grants as part of the direct support scheme for agriculture, but wild fruit and timber varieties in particular, which are more labour-intensive to cultivate than standard fruit trees, are still planted very rarely.